rich808/auto_envision/README.md

 - Add more images to increase accuracy to as close to 100% as possible.

-- Add more car models and interior images
+- Add more car models and interior images.

-- Add links of car listings
+- Add links of car listings.

 - Breakdown the information in greater details, such as value range for vary conditions.